 - Pennsylvania ranks 23rd in the country for solar installations*

-- The average cost of electricity is 13.58 cents per kilowatt-hour (kWh)**
+- The average electricity rate is 13.58 cents per kilowatt-hour (kWh)**

 - The average solar payback period is 11 years***

 - Homeowners are eligible for Solar Renewable Energy Credits (SRECs) and the federal solar investment tax credit (ITC)

 - The average homeowner saves $23,634 over the lifetime of their solar system***

 Our solar experts have conducted hours of research and collected dozens of data points to determine whether solar is a good fit for homeowners in each state.
 We’ve also unbiasedly ranked and reviewed hundreds of solar installers to empower you to make the right choice for your home.